 Some of the roads of Ecuador can be pretty curvy.
 I've found that the nice smooth roads combined with the curves is a perfect recipe for motion sickness.
 I can usually make it home by opening windows and I always carry a sucker in my stash.
 But if you ever are desperate yell "Funda!" and the driver's helper will run back with a plastic barf bag.

 The bus can be delayed for many reasons.
 Sometimes an accident or mudslide can keep you from getting where you're going.

 Patience is a good thing.
 Some choose to take alternative routes, but this can add just as many hours to your Ecuador bus trip.
 Since you never know what can happen it's good to plan ahead and make sure you have time to get where you want to just in case.

 Traveling during the day is preferable.
 If you do run across a mudslide or accident during the day, it's much more likely that it will be promptly cleared.
 Also for safety reasons travel during the day is recommended.
-Most robberies take place at night.
+Most robberies and accidents take place at night.
 Travel along and to the coast at night is especially warned against.

 Traveling by Ecuador bus is a great way to see the country and an interesting part of Ecuadorian culture.